ArmenPetrosyan/weather-forecast/README.md

 ![Task report system](/assets/screenshots/project-screen.png "Task report system")

 ### The tool for task management and report creation.
-Based on the best UX principles.
 - Create, edit or delete project issues.
 - Change working status of tasks.
 - Find tasks by keywords or status.